 Introduction to KYC in banking

-Know Your Customer is the process of identifying and verifying individuals at the point of account opening.
+Know Your Customer is the process of identifying and verifying individuals at the point of account opening, and falls under the wider Anti-Money Laundering and terrorist financing reduction process.

-This includes collecting personally identifiable information including name, address, and date of birth and then verifying this against data sources such as credit or telco to find a match.
+This includes collecting personally identifiable information including name, proof of address, and date of birth and then verifying this against data sources such as credit or telco to find a match.

-Ultimately, KYC serves to verify that the person attempting to onboard is who they claim to be.
+Ultimately, the KYC definition in banking serves to verify that the person attempting to onboard is who they claim to be.

 KYC in banking is a regulatory requirement and all banks licensed by organisations such as the Financial Conduct Authority (FCA) must perform relevant Customer Due Diligence (CDD) at the point of onboarding to verify every customer.